IotaBread/player-events/README.md

 }
 ```

-On the JSON file you can declare, under the `actions` array on each `<event>` object, what is going to be sent and/or executed on that event.
-You can also set these messages to be sent only to the player by setting `broadcast_to_everyone` to `false`, but this won't work with events like `leave` (because the player isn't in the server anymore).
+On the JSON file you can declare, under the `actions` array on each `<event>` object, what is going
+to be sent and/or executed on that event.
+You can also set these messages to be sent only to the
+player by setting `broadcast_to_everyone` to `false`, but this won't work with events like `leave`
+(because the player isn't in the server anymore).

-Every event has a `${player}` token, and each instance of this token will be replaced with the player that triggers the event.
+Every event has a `${player}` token, and each instance of this token will be replaced with the player
+that triggers the event.
 Other events have extra tokens that work the same way.
-As of 2.0.0, commands remain unsupported for these tokens and only `${player}` works correctly.
-This functionality will be added on a future release.
+Most (if not all) tokens have properties that can be accessed with something like `${player.name}`.
+Here is a list of all the properties:
+- `display`
+  Entity's display name, the one you see in the player list/chat.
+Example: "[Team blue] Tom421"
+- `uuid`
+  Entity's UUID
+- `x` `y` `z`
+  Entity coordinates
+- More coming soon™

 **Supports [color codes](https://minecraft.gamepedia.com/Formatting_codes#Color_codes) too!**

 Use `/pe reload` or `/player_events reload` to reload the mod config.

-You can use `/pe test <event>` or `/player_events test <event>` to test the actions on a specific event, or use `/pe test *` to test every event.
+You can use `/pe test <event>` or `/player_events test <event>` to test the actions on a specific
+event, or use `/pe test *` to test every event.

 ### 2.0.0 supported events
 * `death` - Executed when a player dies.